George Clooney: Deal with South Sudan now, not later

 Washington (CNN)George Clooney is warning the world that it is better for international leaders to end the civil war raging in South Sudan now before it gets worse.

-Clooney, an outspoken humanitarian and Democrat, told CNN's Jake Tapper Monday that people should not think of the new country as just "another corrupt government."
+Clooney, an outspoken humanitarian and Democrat, told CNN's Jake Tapper Monday that people should not think of the oil-rich country, which forces aligned with its two leaders have been been engaged in retaliatory fighting in the years after it gained independence in 2011 , as just "another corrupt government."

 "The reality is if South Sudan is a failed state, we've seen what influences take over in a failed state, and it's never good," Clooney said.
 "And that's something we'll have to deal with for generations, if we don't deal with it now.
 Now, it's easy.
 It'll be a lot harder in the years to come."

+A peace agreement signed in 2015 between the two leaders calmed the violence.
+However clashes resumed on July 8 of this year, with around 300 people killed.

-Nearly 122,000 refugees have fled South Sudan since July 8, according to the UN's refugee agency UNHCR.
+Nearly 122,000 refugees have fled South Sudan since this latest fighting, adding to the more than 2.5 million people who have been displaced since 2013, according to the UN's refugee agency UNHCR.
+Both sides of the conflict have been accused atrocities, which include the use of rape as a weapon of war, attacks on civilians, and the recruitment of child soldiers.

-South Sudan's government agreed to the deployment of an additional 4,000 peacekeepers on behalf of the United Nations Security Council earlier this month.
+South Sudan's government agreed to the deployment of an additional 4,000 peacekeepers on behalf of the United Nations Security Council in August, adding to the 12,000 peacekeepers already stationed in the country.

 Clooney said that wasn't enough by itself.